sarahmirzagr/LA-Crime-Data/README.md

 Data_Dictionary.xlsx - Data Dictionary written into an Excel file.
 SOURCE: data.lacity.org

-To run the files and generate the graphs, download the zip file and extract the crime data CSV and run each RMD file individually.
+To run the files and generate the graphs, download the data file from [data.lacity.org and ](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data)